pnpm run

 Details

-In addition to the shell’s pre-existing PATH
+In addition to the shell’s pre-existing PATH, pnpm run includes

-.
+node_modules/.bin in the PATH provided to scripts.
 This means that so

 long as you have a package installed, you can use it in a script like a regular

 command.
-For example, if you have eslint
+For example, if you have eslint installed, you can write up a script

 like so: